 The accessory dwelling unit may be a single household unit, a double-household unit or may be a bunk house.
 The dwelling unit may be subject to the State’s Fire Safety Code and the State’s Housing Code.

 Applicable setback and parking requirements specified in the regulations are met.

 The accessory dwelling units may not be subdivided from the original parcel except under conformance with the subdivision regulations.

+** Per 24 V.S.A.
+4412(1)(E)